 All Truman students — including incoming students — are eligible for Music Service Scholarships, awarded based on ability demonstrated in your music audition.
 To sign up for an audition, please submit the online Audition Request Form or contact the professor in your area of interest.
 In the case of equal ability between two candidates, preferences will be given to music majors.Schedule an Audition

 Endowed Music Scholarships

 To be eligible for an Endowed Music Scholarship, students must be currently enrolled and have declared music as their major.

-Available to both majors and non-majors, band scholarships insure a pool of the finest wind and percussion performers for the Wind Symphony, Brass Choir, Jazz Bands and Percussion groups.
-There are normally 12-15 of these scholarships available each year, from $500 to $1500.
+Available to both majors and non-majors, band scholarships ensure a pool of the finest wind and percussion performers for the Wind Symphony.
+There are normally 25 of these scholarships available each year, from $500 to $1500.
 Scholarships are renewable each year as long as you are enrolled in Wind Symphony.

 Piano scholarships range from partial scholarships to full tuition, room, and board.
 Our Annual Piano Festival in February features the competition which determines the Truman “full-package” scholarship, as well as other scholarships in piano.
 All high school seniors are encouraged to compete for these awards.
 Arrange for an audition as soon as possible.